 Knowledge distillation compressed teacher behavior into a smaller student.
 Model merging asks a different deployment question: if you already have several useful fine-tuned checkpoints from the same base model, can you combine their weights into one checkpoint without launching another training run?

-Think of fine-tuning as moving from a shared starting point through weight space.
+Fine-tuning moves a checkpoint from a shared starting point through weight space.
 Linear mode connectivity studies whether the straight interpolation path between endpoints crosses a high-loss barrier.[2]
 The Model Soups paper motivates averaging in a specific setting: models fine-tuned from a shared pretrained initialization under different hyperparameters often admit useful averages in its evaluated vision and text-classification experiments.[3]
 This is evidence for testing nearby same-lineage candidates, not a proof that differently specialized LLM checkpoints share one basin.

 In concrete terms, evaluate points on rather than assuming the midpoint is usable.
 Two checkpoints can each be strong on their own evaluation and still interfere when combined, especially when they represent different tasks.
-Models with unrelated pretraining lineages are even poorer candidates for direct interpolation because their parameter coordinate systems were not preserved by a common base.
+Models with unrelated pretraining lineages are even poorer candidates for direct interpolation because their parameter coordinate systems weren't preserved by a common base.

 The screening logic below treats interpolation measurements as evidence, rather than granting the midpoint a pass because the sources share lineage.
 In a real run, losses and task_scores come from the candidate checkpoints and held-out evaluations: